RETREAT WITH TAHL RINSKY

 THE DETAILS:

 Dates.
 16–21 March 2027, five nights.
-Check-in 2pm, check-out 11am.

 Where.
 Nozawa Onsen, Nagano.
-Accommodation at the Yasushi residence.

 Included.

-• Use of the studio, mats and props
+• Use of the studio, mats and props during the day.

 Not included.

-• Flights and travel from Tokyo to Nozawa
+• Flights, and travel from Tokyo to Nozawa

 • Lift passes and ski hire